Yogeshyogi007/QuantumFL-Alzheimers/README.md

 **⚠️ Important Notes:**

-- The large dataset folders (disc1-disc12) are excluded from this repository to keep it lightweight
+- For quick testing, use the pre-trained models and preprocessed data from the provided download links
-- Users must download the OASIS dataset separately from the official website
+- The full dataset (~80GB) is only needed if you want to train models from scratch
-- Ensure sufficient disk space (100GB+) for the complete dataset
+- GPU acceleration is recommended for optimal performance during training
-- GPU acceleration is recommended for optimal performance
+- The web application provides an easy-to-use interface for MRI analysis